Business

 • An “about me” section

-• Relevant projects you have worked on
+• Relevant completed projects

-• More links to your work on Github
+• Links to your GitHub work

-• Other relevant skills
+• Additional relevant skills

-• Personal website projects you may have
+• Personal website projects

 • A downloadable resume